Travel from Bangkok to Chiang Mai by Train

-For many travellers, the temple city of Sukhothai is one of the most beautiful stops on the way from Bangkok to Chiang Mai.
-The entire historical park is just incredible and for culture enthusiasts and photographers an absolute must-see on every Thailand trip.
+For many travelers, the temple city of Sukhothai is one of the most beautiful stops on the way from Bangkok to Chiang Mai.
+The entire historical park is just incredible and, for culture enthusiasts and photographers, an absolute must-see on every Thailand trip.
 Just keep in mind that you have to get off the train in Phitsanulok.
 Then it’s 60 minutes by bus or taxi ride to Sukhothai.

-All you have to know about Sukhothai and the best things to do you can be found here: Sukhothai – A Tour to the Historical Park
+All you have to know about Sukhothai and the best things to do can be found here: Sukhothai, Thailand: Travel Guide to Historical Park

-- Hotel: The beautiful Sriwilai Sukhothai Hotel offers a large pool and an amazing location overlooking the rice fields.
+- Hotel with Pool: The beautiful Sriwilai Sukhothai Hotel offers a large pool and a wonderful location overlooking the rice fields.

-- Guesthouse: We can recommend the Pottery Street House as a cheap alternative.
+- Nice Guesthouse: We can recommend the Pottery Street House as a cheap alternative.
 Nice rooms and great location!

 And last but not least the beautiful city of Chiang Mai also known as the Rose of the North.
 There is a lot to discover here, so you better plan a few days here.
-Especially beautiful are the countless Temples of Chiang Mai, the waterfalls, the jungle and the mountains of the Doi Inthanon National Park.
+Especially beautiful are the countless Temples in Chiang Mai, the waterfalls, the jungle, and the mountains of the Doi Inthanon National Park.

-All information about the most beautiful sights of Chiang Mai can be read here: 20 Unique Things to do in Chiang Mai
+All information about the most beautiful sights of Chiang Mai can be read here: Top 20 UNIQUE Things to Do in Chiang Mai

-- Hostel: The Entaneer Poshtel is one of the coolest and best hostels in the city.
-Everything is just right here.
+- Fantastic Hostel: The Entaneer Poshtel is one of the coolest and best hostels in the city.
+Cleanliness, breakfast, atmosphere, everything is just right here.

 Prices & Tickets

-The cheapest tickets you get is the 3rd class.
-These tickets cannot be pre-booked and are a great options for short trips.
+The cheapest tickets you can get in the 3rd class.
+These tickets cannot be reserved in advance and are perfect for short trips.

 Bangkok to Chiang Mai by flight

 Bangkok to Chiang Mai by bus

-If all the trains are full and you cannot get a train ticket anymore, you still have the option of travelling by overnight bus to Chiang Mai.
+If the trains are full, and you can’t get a train ticket, you still have the option to travel by bus from Bangkok to Chiang Mai.
 Mostly night buses are offered for the 10-hour transfer.
 You can organize bus tickets either locally in travel agencies or online here.